ARM-software/lisa/doc/source/writing_extensions.rst

 Adding a Resource Getter
 ========================

-A resource getter is a new extension type added in version 2.1.3.
+A resource getter is a new plugin type added in version 2.1.3.
 A resource getter implement a method of acquiring resources of a particular type (such as APK files or additional workload assets).
 Resource getters are invoked in priority order until one returns the desired resource.